nerdbeere/open-paf-data/README.md

 > If the mountain won't come to Muhammad, Muhammad must go to the mountain.

 There is a lot of data out there regarding the county *Pfaffenhofen a. d.
-Ilm* but it's scattered and most of the are data is not available in a generic format.
+Ilm* but it's scattered and most of data data is not available in a machine-readable or generic format.

 ## Implemented Features